horinlabs/data-inspector/README.md

 The attribute must be present only if at least one of attributes in array are not present

-* For a solid example of each validator, please have a look at lib/data-inspector.spec.js
+*Note:* For a solid example of each validator, please have a look at lib/data-inspector.spec.js

 ## Custom rules